dhilipanand-AR/hemidesmus-indicus-peptic-ulcer-research/README.md

 Computational approaches such as molecular docking were also reviewed to understand possible interactions between bioactive compounds and relevant target proteins.

+## 🔎 Research Highlights

+- Reviewed the potential biological activities of *Hemidesmus indicus*.
+- Explored coumarin and other bioactive compounds.
+- Reviewed antioxidant, anti-inflammatory, and gastroprotective effects.
+- Examined previously published anti-ulcer studies.
+- Reviewed molecular docking and bioinformatics approaches reported in the literature.

 ## 🧠 Key Learning

 Through this research, I developed an understanding of: